Snapstromegon/hoeser.dev/src/blog/2023-02-01-syntax-highlight.md

   [sh! focus:1,5]
 ```

-For this to work we first need to devide the line a command appears on from the line(s) it applies to:
+For this to work we first need to divide the line a command appears on from the line(s) it applies to:

 ```js
 const parseRawCommand = (rawCommand) => {